Electric cars

 other "fuel"—are essentially

-energy conversion devices: they
+energy converters: they

 turn potential (stored) energy into kinetic (movement) energy.
 In a